Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Implement Your Own Distributed (DDP) training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you need your own way to init PyTorch DDP you can override :meth:`pytorch_lightning.plugins.ddp_plugin.DDPPlugin.init_ddp_connection`.
+If you need your own way to init PyTorch DDP you can override: :meth:`pytorch_lightning.plugins.ddp_plugin.DDPPlugin.init_ddp_connection`.

 If you also need to use your own DDP implementation, override: :meth:`pytorch_lightning.plugins.ddp_plugin.DDPPlugin.configure_ddp`.